spbavarva/snehbavarva.com/content/blog/cdsa/index.md

 #### Note Taking

-Obvisouly there are plenty of note-taking apps like Obsidian, Notion, OneNote, Joplin, etc. I personally use Obsidian.
+obviously there are plenty of note-taking apps like Obsidian, Notion, OneNote, Joplin, etc. I personally use Obsidian.
 Just keep your study notes ready, which you made about Path and I hope you understand every commands and queries which was provided in the path.
 Because just copy-pasting won't help you in the exam.

 **Pro Tip:** You have to understand like if there's spawn of `cmd.exe` from `notepad.exe` then you should know which place you have to look after, how to find user from that, what event ID to focus on to get further information, etc.